Ibotta/sopstool/README.md

 - `sopstool` is the entrypoint, so any sopstool subcommand can be run.
 - `/work` is the default WORKDIR - this should be mounted to the root where `.sops.yml` is stored.
-- the commands need access to your AWS credentials session to authenticate KMS.
+- The commands need access to your AWS credentials session to authenticate KMS.

-Or, use as a install source in your Dockerfile. `sops` and `sopstool` are in `/usr/local/bin/`:
+Or, use as a COPY source in your Dockerfile. `sops` and `sopstool` are in `/usr/local/bin/`:

 ```docker
 COPY --from=ghcr.io/ibotta/sopstool:latest usr/local/bin/sops usr/local/bin/sopstool /usr/local/bin/